merinocabreraezequiel/bucanerobot/README.md

 ## Thanks to 🎁

-* Capitan FerreiraTV who ask about the possibility to create this solution [FerreiraTV TWITCH](https://www.twitch.tv/ferreiratv)
+* Capitan FerreiraTV who ask about the possibility to create this solution [FerreiraTV TWITCH Channel](https://www.twitch.tv/ferreiratv)